-Observe that in the CC form of Def. $\ref{Def.}$ we have chosen to apply the sequential base function over the compressed problem during the global phase, and as a result, the global phase computation is mapped into the internal computation inside a single appointed core (P_0) , see Section $\ref{Section}$.
-Alternatively, one could choose a parallel program for the global phase.
-It can be shown, however, unless the number of cores is sufficiently large, the alternative parallel approach brings no benefit to performance, but only complicates the programming requirement.
+Observe that in the CC form of Def.
+2.1 we have chosen to apply the sequential base function over the compressed problem during the global phase, and as a result, the global phase computation is mapped into the internal computation inside a single appointed core $(P_0$, see Section 4).

+One may wonder if we could gain in performance if we choose, instead, a parallel program over multiple cores for the global phase.
+The answer should be obvious.
+Unless the number of cores is substantially large, the alternative parallel approach brings no benefit to performance, but only complicates the programming requirement.
 For if one goes that way, he must provide a separate parallel version of the base function in addition to the sequential version which is shared in all the three phases under the proposed scheme.